 - Do not make vague statements;

 - Support each of your assertions with factual;

 - Tell the government HOW you will do each element of the PWS

-Reaching the competitive range is essential The purpose for the evaluation component of your writing is the most important reason for respond to each request for proposal.
+Reaching the competitive range is essential The purpose for the evaluation component of government RFP response is the most important reason for respond to each request for proposal.
 If your evaluation does not yield a good score, you will not reach the competitive range and certainly will not in the contract.

 Explanation is critical: Tell the government why your technical proposal and approach will meet the government’s RFP objective.
 Keep in mind that this evaluation component of your bidding efforts is one of the most heavily rated of federal contract proposals.

-Staffing is one area that you must explain when developing your technical approach: The agency typically has government estimates and if your proposal suggests higher or lower, without any explanation, then the agency make try to prove a technical proposal risk and therefore disqualify you for award.
+Staffing is one area that you must explain when developing your technical approach: The agency typically has government estimates, and if your proposal suggests higher or lower, without any explanation, then the agency make try to prove a technical proposal risk and, therefore, disqualify you for the award.

 Need consultants to provide proposal training classes or help with the evaluation component of government proposals?
 Call our proposal writers at 1-866-601-5518.